Administration of Medication

-Inhalers should be kept in a safe but accessible place.
-This could either be in the drawer of the teacher’s desk or in a child’s own tray.
-Please refer to the asthma protocol on the schools’ website.
+Inhalers should be kept in the medical drawer in the classroom.
 Depending on the needs of the individual, inhalers should be taken to all physical activities.
 Inhalers must be labelled and include guidelines on administration.

 It is the responsibility of parents to regularly check the condition of inhalers and ensure that they are working and have not been completely discharged.

 Non Prescription Medicines

-We are able to administer medicines that have not been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber.
+We may be able to administer medicines that have not been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber.

 Storage of Medicines

 All medicines should be delivered to the school office reception by the parent or carer.

-In no circumstances should medicines be left in a child’s possession.
+Under no circumstances should medicines be left in a child’s possession.
 Teachers and teaching assistants should not take receipt of any medicines.
 All medicines should be stored in accordance with product instructions (paying particular attention to temperature).
-Medicines will normally be kept in the First Aid room fridge and should not be kept in classrooms, with the exception of inhalers and prescribed dermatology products, if safe to do so.
-All medicines must be stored in the supplied container and be clearly labelled with the name of the child; the name and dose of the medicine and the frequency of administration.
+Medicines will be kept in the First Aid room fridge or cupboard and should not be kept in classrooms, with the exception of inhalers and prescribed dermatology products, if safe to do so.
+All medicines must be clearly labelled with the name of the child; the name and dose of the medicine and the frequency of administration.

-All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to children and staff and kept in an agreed place in the classroom or First Aid cupboard.
+Adrenaline pens, should be readily available to children and staff and kept in an agreed place (First Aid room).

 Disposal of Medicines

 Parents are responsible for ensuring that date-expired medicines are returned to the pharmacy for safe disposal.

 They should collect medicines at the end of the agreed administration time period.
-A letter or e-mail will be sent home to all parents who have left medicines in the school in July for collection.
+Communication will be sent to all parents who have left medicines in the school in July for collection.

 If any medicines remain uncollected at the end of the summer term, they will be disposed of at a local pharmacist by a member of the office staff.